clins10/Altschool-cloud-exercises/README.md

   **INSTRUCTION:**

+        *   Submit The Content Of Your:

+            *   script,
+            *   cronjob, and
-        *   Submit the content of your #script, #cronjob, and a sample of the email sent, all in the folder for this exercise.
+            *   a sample of the email sent, all in the folder for this exercise.

 ## [Exercise 8](/exercise-8)